China coking coal, coke dive to trading limits as government mulls intervention - Up News Info

 Article content

-BEIJING — Chinese coking coal and coke futures opened down 9% on Wednesday to hit daily trading limits, as the country’s top economic planner pledged to take all necessary measures to bring the coal market back to rational.
+BEIJING — Chinese coking coal and coke futures opened 9% lower on Wednesday to hit daily trading limits, as the country’s top economic planner pledged to take all necessary measures to bring the coal market back to a reasonable level.

 Article content